 11. Try different grocery stores.

-Why did you pick your current grocery store?
+Why did you pick your grocery store to shop at?
 Is it the friendliest?
-Is it in the most convenient location?
-If we’re being honest, most of us probably shop where we do out of habit.
+Is it the closest to your home or most convenient to your commute?
+If we’re being honest, most of us probably shop where we do out of pure habit.

 Don’t let a comfortable routine cost you money.